httpwg/http-extensions/draft-ietf-httpbis-priority.md

 the Priority header field is defined as end-to-end.

-The way that a client processes a response is a property associated with the client generating that request.
-Not that of an intermediary.
+The way that a client processes a response is a property associated with the client generating that request, not that of an intermediary.
 Therefore, it is an end-to-end property.
 How these end-to-end properties carried by the Priority header field affect the prioritization between the responses that share a connection is a hop-by-hop issue.